MaramNaqeeb/Mern-Project/README.md

 # Mern-Project
 ## About The Project
 This Project is created by me only because I wanted to challenge myself and know if I could create a project myself.
-I used React and Material UI for the front end and express for the backend.
+I used React and Material UI for the frontend and express for the backend.

 ![dentistphoto](https://github.com/MaramNaqeeb/Mern-Project/assets/111737471/1248e32c-4559-4285-83d3-2cb3dfca0f21)